Enigmatic-Smile/docs/locations/README.md

 Location status is reported separately for each card scheme.
 Each location/scheme combination can have one of four statuses: **Inactive, Syncing, Active, or Failed**.

 <div class="info-box">
-In the test environment, every added Location skips the Location Sync process and is automatically set to *Active*.
+In the test environment, every added Location skips the Location Sync process and is automatically set to Active.
 </div>

 In the live environment, the location begins in an *Inactive* state.
 In order initiate a change in status of your location, you must start the syncing process by pressing the sync button on the dashboard.
 Location Sync can take 1-2 weeks.
 Only one sync per program can be run at a time, so ensure that you are ready to run this process.

 ![Sync button](https://raw.githubusercontent.com/FidelLimited/docs/master/assets/images/programsync_button.png "Add locations")

 Once the sync process is initiated, the Location status is updated to *Syncing*.
 It then moves to *Active* when we receive confirmation from the card networks that the location has been successfully on-boarded to your program.
 If the card networks have an issue with a specific location, the status is set to *Failed* and a case is opened to resolve the issue.
+While your locations are syncing you have a progress bar to follow the current status and estimated finish time.

 For Locations in the live environment, status can be tracked on the dashboard.
 A green check ✅ means we have received at least one transaction from this Location confirming the active onboarding status.
 A **RT** icon will show where we can track real-time authorisation transaction and the **RT** will turn green when we receive the first auth transaction from this Location.

-While your locations are syncing you have a progress bar to follow the current status and estimated finish time.